girl in library holding book

 Term Availability: Fall, Spring

-Required for all majors except for Pre-Nursing, which may take either HIV101 or 102.
+Required for all majors except for Pre-Nursing, which may take either HIV 101 or 102, and Biblical Studies

 HIV 201 United States History (3 credits)